 Find out more about the beautiful city of Maastricht, Maastricht University and the Centre for European Studies below:

 You will be accommodated at the Maastricht University International Student Guesthouse which is located within walking distance from downtown Maastricht behind the Court of Justice.
 You will receive a map of the city upon arrival so that you can find your way around easily during the first few days.
-All participants are encouraged to follow the example of the local students and rent a bike to cycle to classes as it is the fastest and most convenient way to get there (Maastricht is flat so no big uphill to fear!).
+All participants are encouraged to follow the example of the local students and rent a bike to cycle to classes as it is the fastest and most convenient way to get there (Maastricht is flat so no big uphill to fear, but do plan on bringing lots of layers of clothing to keep you warm!).

 In terms of room options, you will be given the option of having your own room or sharing with another AIM Overseas participant.
 All rooms have WiFi.
 You will have free access to a tennis and basketball court as well as laundry facilities.
-Linen is provided, but you will need to bring your own towels.
+Linens are provided, but you will need to bring your own towels.

 Option 1) Single room, C building